GridProtectionAlliance/openECA/Source/Analytics/Regional Voltage Controller/README.md

 where **S** represents the learning database for the decision tree while *p*<sub>*s*</sub> and *p*<sub>*i*</sub> indicates the secure and insecure proportions of **S**.
 A more detailed concept of decision trees are covered in \[6\].

-1.  *Initial Learning Database Preparation*
+*A. Initial Learning Database Preparation*
 Different OCs are generated randomly by scaling up bus loads from their original values given by the base case.
 Any OCs having power flow divergence, exceeding the voltage limits, or violating N-1 contingencies power flow stability are considered as unstable OCs.
 Besides, using VSA method mentioned in Section 2, those OCs whose Euclidean distance minimum to these unstable OCs are less than a threshold value are considered as insecure OCs.
 Concerning the aids of PMU based LSE), buses with a voltage base value higher than 230 kV are regarded to be fully observable.
 There are *p* PMU voltage magnitude measurements for each OC. *p* represents the number of observable buses.

-2.  *Parallel Trees for Post-Control*
+*B. Parallel Trees for Post-Control*

 All of the control options in system are treated as independent control decisions.
 Assuming the system having *M* control options, there will be 2<sup>*M*</sup> control combinations (including the one with no control).
 For system with 4 controlled capacitor banks with one capacitor bank operating at the beginning, the control combination is \[1, 0, 0, 0\].
 The total number of decision combinations would be 16.
 For each control combination, a learning database is generated.
 The label for each OC is the post-control OC status, which is also determined by offline VSA.
 An example learning sample database format is shown as follows:

 | **OCs** | **Label** | **V**<sub>bus**1**</sub> | **V**<sub>bus**2**</sub> | **…** | **V**<sub>busp</sub>  |